What is citizen science?

 In an effort to recruit and support new citizen scientists, we have developed a ‘Beginner’s guide to biological recording’.
 Having a strong recording community is an essential step in protecting our biodiversity.

-The National Biodiversity Data Centre have developed several online courses that you can use to increase your knowledge on species identification and in our monitoring schemes helping you along your journey to becoming a citizen scientist.
+The National Biodiversity Data Centre have developed several online courses available on Ireland’s Biodiversity Learning Platform, that you can use to increase your knowledge on species identification and in our monitoring schemes helping you along your journey to becoming a citizen scientist.

 Through our shop you can purchase several resources including our swatches which are hand sized pocket ID guides that you can use in the field for species identification.